jaeteekae/multipurpose_discord_bot/README.md

 `!most-stats <@person|#channel> <time>` - see all of the channels OR all of the posters in `<time>`

+`!coronation` - gives the top 5 posters in the last 24 hours a 👑 emoji at the end of their nickname

+`!top-emojis` - returns the top 5 most used custom emojis of all time

+`!bottom-emojis` - returns the 5 least used custom emojis of all time

+`!emoji-stats` - returns the usage stats for up to 50 custom emojis

 #### Unit Conversion
 `!convert <number> <unit> [to <new unit>]` - converts temperature, length, and weight between imperial and metric